tinko26/ao/docs/environment/assert.md

 Although the standard library contains a similar macro function, it is not available in a freestanding runtime environment.
 Also, the actions taken by that macro function upon failure are not part of a freestanding runtime environment, namely printing a diagnostic message and terminating the program.

 Especially, outputting a message is probably not a good option in an embedded system, because it requires specific hardware, such as a serial port, which might not be available, and it consumes quite an amount of resources.
-Therefore, the default implementation of the `ao_assert()` macro function simply executes a [breakpoint](break.md) upon failure.
+Therefore, the default implementation simply executes a [breakpoint](break.md) upon failure.

 ```c
 #define ao_assert(exp)  \